 LoginID’s FIDO2-certified passwordless authentication solution can be easily integrated into any website or app in a few lines of code.
 Created with developers and enterprises in mind, LoginID can enhance your website or app fraud prevention methods using FIDO2 strong customer authentication, while adhering to PSD2 regulations.

 Start integrating FIDO2 passwordless authentication today.
-Alternatively, check out LoginID’s SDK and API documentation here, or use our simple tutorial here.
+Alternatively, check out LoginID’s SDK and API documentation here.